rundeck/docs/en/administration/configuration/resource-model-sources/azure.md

-% Azure Node Plugin
+% Azure Resource Model Source

-The Azure Node Plugin provides the Azure VMs as nodes on a Rundeck Server.
+The Azure Resource Model Source Plugin provides the Azure VMs as nodes on a Rundeck Server.

 The source code lives at [https://github.com/rundeck-plugins/rundeck-azure-plugin](https://github.com/rundeck-plugins/rundeck-azure-plugin).